nicholaswmin/automap/README.md

 Every nesting level increases the exponent by `1` so you can easily jump from O(n) to O(n<sup>2</sup>) then O(n<sup>3</sup>) and so on.

-So while nested lists are supported, they are *not* recommended.

-This particular issue can be solved in better time complexity with some rudimentary assumptions and some slight tradeoffs, like assuming that if 1 List item has a List, then all of them probably do - but for now this problem is ignored as irrelevant.

 ## Alternatives

 ### Saving encoded JSONs